pwabucket/pwabucket/README.md

 ## Installing an App

-Open the App by clicking the Install button, you will be prompted to install once it loads..
+You will be prompted to install the app once it loads, prompt will appear as a popup (Mobile) or around the address bar (Desktop).